 Hurricane Irma Fisheries Disaster Funding

 Hurricane Irma struck the Florida Keys on Sept.
 10, 2017, and continued a northward track, leaving a trail of destruction across Florida.
+Damages to vessels and businesses due to this storm exceeded $93 million and reported revenue losses were nearly $130 million.

 In June 2018, NOAA Fisheries allocated $44,608,039 to respond to the 2017 Hurricane Irma Disaster for Florida and to provide relief for businesses that rely on Florida’s commercial and recreational fishing industry.
-Damages to vessels and businesses due to this storm exceeded $93 million and reported revenue losses were nearly $130 million.

-For questions contact the Division of Marine Fisheries Management at 850-487-0554.
+You may also contact the Division of Marine Fisheries Management at 850-487-0554.